 You can find out whether you are under contract and how much you’d have to pay to leave by texting INFO to 85075.
 Your provider will then text you the information you need.
 If you are out of contract and won’t have to pay to leave your deal, you can then start looking for a deal to move to.

-You can use our mobile phone comparison tool to compare the various deals on offer.
-It’s also worth haggling with your existing supplier to see what sort of deal they might be able to offer you.
+It’s worth haggling with your existing supplier to see what sort of deal they might be able to offer you.

 Can I keep my phone number if I switch mobile providers?

 Yes, you can keep your mobile number if you move networks.
 To do this, you’ll need to text PAC to 65075.
 PAC stands for ‘Porting Authorisation Code’ and is essentially the code which allows you to move to a new provider.
 You should get a response from your provider by text within a minute and your PAC code will be valid for 30 days.
 They’ll also send you details of any charges that you’ll need to pay if you’re leaving your contract early; or your credit balance, if you’re a pay-as-you-go customer.

 You can also request your PAC through your online account on your provider’s website.
 You can find contact numbers and links to all the main providers here.
 If you have more than one number linked to your account, you can only request your PAC online or by phone rather than by text.
 You then give the PAC to the provider you want to move to and they must arrange for the switch to be completed within one working day.